Yale-BIM/f21-assignments/assignment-4/README.md

     as part of this assignment) but that you can assume comes from the same image distribution as the data that is provided in the 64x64_data.npz file.
 The expectation is that your model should reach at least **0.9 (or 90%) binary accuracy** on the (unseen) test set.
-You can read more about binary accuracy in the [official TensorFlow documentation](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/metrics/BinaryAccuracy).
+You can read more about binary accuracy in the [official TensorFlow documentation](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf/keras/metrics/BinaryAccuracy).

     In general, we recommend that you use [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard) to monitor the performance of your model in a validation set as it trains.

 - **II-2.** The binary accuracy metric that you used before, assumed that a face was found when the output probability of your network was greater than 0.5 for a given input.
 But, is this the best threshold to decide that your network found a face?
-You will now inspect how accuracy changes as a function of the threshold to better understand if 0.5 is a good value for your classifier.
+You will now inspect how performance changes as a function of the threshold to better understand if 0.5 is a good value for your classifier.

     To start, make a copy of the evaluate_face_detection.py script and name it `plot_roc_curve.py`: